ceres-solver/ceres-solver/examples/slam/pose_graph_2d/README.md

 This package includes an executable `pose_graph_2d` that will read a problem definition file.
 This executable can work with any 2D problem definition that uses the g2o format.
-It would be relatively straightforward to implement a new reader for a different format such as toro or others. `pose_graph_2d` will print the Ceres solver full summary and then output to disk the original and optimized poses (`poses_original.txt` and `poses_optimized.txt`, respectively) of the robot in the following format:
+It would be relatively straightforward to implement a new reader for a different format such as TORO or others. `pose_graph_2d` will print the Ceres solver full summary and then output to disk the original and optimized poses (`poses_original.txt` and `poses_optimized.txt`, respectively) of the robot in the following format: